 Before you start looking for some properties, it's important to get a clear picture of your financial health.
 This means taking a hard look at your credit score, monthly income, debt-to-income ratio, and savings.
 Knowing these factors will help you understand what type of loan you qualify for and how much you can afford.
 Set a realistic budget for your home purchase, including the down payment and closing costs.

-When you're a single mom trying to buy a home, understanding your loan options is crucial.
-Here’s a breakdown of what you need to know.
+When you’re a single mom trying to buy a home, understanding your loan options is key.

 When you're buying a home, it's crucial to plan for both the initial and ongoing expenses.
 Creating a realistic budget will help you manage these costs effectively.